mitogen-hq/mitogen/docs/howitworks.rst

 Standard IO Redirection
 #######################

-Two instances of :py:class:`econtext.core.IoLogger` are created, one for ``stdout`` and one for ``stderr``.
+Two instances of :py:class:`mitogen.core.IoLogger` are created, one for ``stdout`` and one for ``stderr``.
 This class creates a UNIX pipe whose read end is added to the IO multiplexer, and whose write end is used to overwrite the handles inherited during process creation.